canvas-gm/mordor/README.md

 ## TODO

-- Be able to identify a server (and the projects). -> Server side ?
 - Create an HTTP server that allow to create an account !
 - Work on the client authentication with SQLite